 - Provides you with an opportunity to prepare ahead of the Main Stream.

 When a new deployment is sent to the Main Stream, we:

 - Update our Knowledge Base, providing you with further details.

 - Create a new roundup note listing all of the important changes since the last update, and informing you of what is now in the Main Stream.

 - We recommend that you Follow the roundup section, to receive email notifications of changes to the streams.

-- If you are not using the Meetings API, and instead use the CaféX Meetings application, you may see features that are ahead of the API-Preparatory stream.
+- If you are not using the Meetings API, and instead use the CaféX Meetings application, you may see features that are ahead of the Main stream.

-Each week, CaféX reviews the available deployments and, when appropriate, chooses to send a deployment to the API-Preparatory Stream.
-Two weeks later, the same deployment is sent on the API-Main Stream.
+Each week, CaféX reviews the available deployments and, when appropriate, chooses to send a deployment to the Main Stream.

 Remember that the incremental changes to Meetings deployments are small.
 It is probable that your users are not affected directly by the modifications on a week-by-week basis.
 You enable any new features with your account settings, meaning that you are in control of your users' experience.

 So that you may prepare effectively during holiday periods, the streams may not update until the typical routine resumes.